 Normal imaging methods are used for morphological depiction.
 Ultrasonography of the lesser pelvis is during pregnancy of a lower quality due to the enlarging uterus, which is why an magnetic resonance (MRI) is preferred (Kao et al. 2005).
-During ultrasound or MRI examination pregnancy luteoma is 90 % shown as a solid formation in the lesser pelvis.
-In the case of necrotical changes, it can have a cystic character and then is difficult to tell apart from a tumor.
+During ultrasound or MRI examination pregnancy luteoma is 90% shown as a solid formation in the lesser pelvis.
+If, however, it is subject to necrotical changes, it can have a cystic character and then is difficult to tell apart from a tumor.

 Pregnancy luteoma spontaneously regresses over the course of the first three months (Choi et al. 2000, Wang et al. 2005).
 The level of androgens drops during the first two weeks following the birth (Clement 1993).
 Depending on the level of virilization of the mother the modification of clinical symptoms lasts two to six months, although some symptoms are not fully reversible (clitoromegaly, deep voice).
-Although pregnancy luteoma disappears after the birth, its reccurrence is to be expected during later pregnancies (Holt et al. 2005).
-There are cases described in which there occurred virilization of the genitalia of female fetuses with the reccurrence of luteomas during repeated pregnancies accompanied by hyperandrogenism (Wang et al. 2005, Spitzer et al. 2007).
+Although pregnancy luteoma disappears after the birth, its reoccurrence is to be expected during later pregnancies (Holt et al. 2005).
+There are cases described in which there occurred virilization of the genitalia of women with the reoccurrence of luteomas during repeated pregnancies accompanied by hyperandrogenism (Spitzer et al. 2007, Wang et al. 2005).
 A possible solution that is offered is intrauterine insemination with pre-selection of Y-spermatozoa for women with a medical history of manifest pregnancy luteoma with virilization of the female fetus (Chen et al. 2009).